chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 BTW: Of cause you can use JavaScript frameworks like AngularJS and React together with MVC.
 This technology stack is a great mix.
 You can even use MVC to render React applications on the server.
 Don't believe me?
-Just have a look at this awesome proof of concept of a [React ViewEngine](https://github.com/dasniko/ozark-react) created by [Niko Köbler](https://twitter.com/dasniko).
+Just have a look at this awesome proof of concept for a [React ViewEngine](https://github.com/dasniko/ozark-react) created by [Niko Köbler](https://twitter.com/dasniko).